DeMarioHamilton/cs4970-git-hw/README.md

 First Modification
 3rd mod

-First new  line that might make a merge conflict new second possible conflict area this new should definitely ake a conflict!
+First line new  that might make a merge conflict new second new possible conflict area new this ew should definitely ake a conflict!